Think you know everything there is to know about protecting your skin from the sun and think you’re safe from skin cancer?

 If you tan you don’t need to bother with sun protection.
 FACT OR MYTH

 Even if your skin tans, you need sun protection.
 If your skin turns brown, it is a sign of sun damage, even if there is no redness or peeling.
 Your skin turns brown as a way of trying to protect itself because the UV rays are damaging living cells.
-If you tan easily, you’re still at risk of skin cancer and need to use sun protection.
+Even if you tan easily, you’re still at risk of skin cancer and need to use sun protection.

 You don’t have to be concerned about skin cancer because if it happens it is easy to treat.